Bolivia Visa and Passport Requirements

 A passport valid for at least six months beyond the intended length of stay in Bolivia is required by all nationals referred to in the chart above.

 Visas are not required by Australian, British, Canadian and most EU nationals when travelling for touristic purposes.
-You will be granted an initial 30-day stay which you can extend for a further 60 days.
+You will be granted an initial 30-day stay which you can extend two times for further 30 days free of charge.

 US citizens require a visa and can obtain this in advance or on entry, where it must be paid for in cash; ensure your US Dollar bills are in good condition.
 The US Department of State advises travellers to obtain visas in advance from the embassy, as it may not always be possible to buy one on arrival.